Date of Degree

 Copyright 2008 Krista Janette Scott

 Scott, Krista Janette.
-"Temperature dependency of burn-off emissions in the automobile industry." thesis, University of Iowa, 2008.
+"Temperature dependency of burn-off emissions in the automobile industry."
+MS (Master of Science) thesis, University of Iowa, 2008.